HashKeyHackathon2025/2025-Hackathon-Taiyi-Seoul/projects/README.md

 # Project Name

 ## Overview
-[We built Key-Bot to solve the complexity and high barriers users face when interacting with HashKey Chain.
-By integrating wallet creation, asset bridging, trading, and portfolio management directly into Telegram, we simplified the onboarding process.
-As a result, Key-Bot significantly lowers entry barriers, driving increased user adoption and ecosystem growth on HashKey Chain.]
+[*Key-Bot* was developed to address the high barriers and complexity users face when interacting with *HashKey Chain*.
+By integrating wallet creation, asset bridging, trading, and portfolio management directly into Telegram, Key-Bot simplifies onboarding, significantly lowering entry barriers.
+This solution drives increased user adoption and accelerates ecosystem growth on HashKey Chain.]

 ## Tech Stack
 - Frontend: [List frontend technologies]